Dev-P-L/Home-Equity-Loan-Default-Prediction/README.md

 # Home_Equity_Loan_Default_Prediction

+## Files

+- hmeq_Final_Report.html is the final report in this project.
+- hmeq_Script.Rmd contains the code.
+- hmeq.csv contains the dataset.
+- Attribute_Description.csv is a succinct description of all attributes.

 ## Executive Summary

 Welcome to this data science project dedicated to default prediction on home equity loans.
 Data have been downloaded from the Kaggle website: https://www.kaggle.com/ajay1735/hmeq-data .
 Two avenues of modeling have been opened up due to predictor information being missing in approximately 2,500 observations out of 6,000, as evidenced in data profiling.